Romance Writers of America: Diversity and inclusion issues

 The RWA has struggled with diversity and inclusion.
-More than 80% of its members are white, as compared to about 61% of the population of the United States.
-As the industry changed, there was resistance to including authors of romance novels which featured homosexual love stories.
+As of 2019, more than 80% of its members were white, as compared to about 61% of the population of the United States.
+As the industry changed, there was resistance to including authors of romance novels which featured homosexuality love stories.
 A 2005 poll in the Romance Writer Report asked members if the by-laws should be changed to define romance as between a woman and a man.
 Nora Roberts, one of the most prolific and famous romance authors, wrote a letter of protest that the question had been included.
 The then-president of the board of directors responded in an email that she was worried "the lesbians were going to take over" the RWA.
 There was a community uproar, and the matter was dropped.

-Another uproar ensued in 2015 when Kate Breslin, a finalist for the Best Inspirational Romance RITA, was accused of anti-Semitism.
-Her novel For Such a Time's hero was a Nazi concentration camp commandant, and the heroine was an imprisoned Jew who later converted to Christianity.
+Another uproar ensued in 2015 when Kate Breslin, a finalist for the Best Inspirational Romance RITA, was accused of antisemitism.
+The hero of her novel, For Such a Time, was a Nazi concentration camp commandant, and the heroine was an imprisoned Jew who later converted to Christianity.
 At the same conference, an editor for a major publisher admitted that they did not purchase any books by non-white authors or featuring non-white characters; those were instead segregated to a different imprint.
 The Board began to focus more on diversity and inclusion efforts, leading to a backlash from some of its white members.
 In summer 2017, founding RWA member Linda Howard posted on an internal forum that "'Diversity for the sake of diversity is discrimination'".
 The resulting furor led Howard to leave the organization.

 Many authors pointed to the RITA awards as evidence that the organization did not take diversity and inclusion seriously.
 Any author could pay to nominate her books.
 Entrants can then elect to judge other nominees.
 Judges were not provided with training on scoring or avoiding bias.
-An RWA analysis of the previous 18 years of RITA finalists and winners showed that less than 0.5% of the finalists were black authors, and no black woman had even won.
-Jennifer Prokop, the romance reviewer for Kirkus Reviews, analyzed 60 books that were finalists for the 2019 RITAs and discovered that white authors overwhelmingly created worlds that were populated with white, cis-gendered straight characters, regardless of the timeframe or setting of their novels.
+An RWA analysis of the previous 18 years of RITA finalists and winners showed that less than 0.5% of the finalists were black authors, and no black woman had ever won.
+Jennifer Prokop, the romance reviewer for Kirkus Reviews, analyzed 60 books that were finalists for the 2019 RITAs and discovered that white authors overwhelmingly created worlds that were populated with white, cisgender, heterosexuality characters, regardless of the time frame or setting of their novels.
 This was true even for paranormal stories that featured fictional creatures such as vampires.